disiamylborane/impediment/doc/manual/Usage.md

-# Basic structure
+# General

-The impediment's project consists of a list of _Circuits_ and a list of _Datasets_.Circuit is represented by a number of passive elements connected in series-parallel.
+The impediment's project consists of a list of _Circuits_ and a list of _Datasets_.
+Circuit is represented by a number of passive elements connected in series and/or parallel.
 Dataset is a number of points "frequency-impedance" to be (normally) fitted to.
 The circuit provides a few parameters to be adjusted according to the electrical components.
 Each pair of circuit-dataset has its own set of parameters.